Addons-By-Neotron/BuffEnough/README.txt

 Mage
 * You should have Mage Armor or Molten Armor
-* You should not have Blessing of Might

 Paladin
 * If you are considered a tank, you should have Righteous Fury, otherwise if you don't have the improved talent (damage reduction), you should not